 In an ideal world, you'd have at least a week to dedicate to a road trip in the Finger Lakes.
 But you can also see some of the top highlights in 3-5 days.

-I'll lay out my version of a “perfect” 5-day Finger Lakes road trip here, and then detail how you can extend this to a week if you have the extra time.
+I'll lay out my version of a “perfect” 5-day Finger Lakes road trip here (based on two similar road trips I've done myself), and then detail how you can extend this to a week if you have the extra time.

 Note: This itinerary is brought to you as part of a paid partnership with Finger Lakes Wine Country.
 As always, though, my opinions and recommendations are 100% my own!